WISDEM/Plant_EnergySE/docs/theory.rst

 The theory for the NREL models in this software are based directly on the work described in the reference for the NREL Cost and Scaling Model :cite:`Fingersh2006`.
 The NREL Cost and Scaling Model provides a simple cost and sizing tool to estimate wind plant cost of energy based on a small number of input parameters such as rotor diameter, hub height and rated power.
 The models here extract the energy production calculators from the model as stand-alone modules.

-The theory for the AWS Truepower OpenWind model can be found in :cite:`ref`.
-This model is an external model and only an OpenMDAO wrapper for the model is provided here.
+The theory for the AWS Truepower OpenWind model can be found in :cite:`AWS_2012`.
+This model is an external model and only an OpenMDAO wrappers for the model are provided here.

 .. only:: html